 Appropriateness of the properties was assessed solely on the basis of the number of bedrooms required.
 We did not look at other aspects of appropriateness such as physical accessibility.

-Many of the properties that were affordable in financial terms were located in comparatively isolated areas where employment opportunities and other services may be very limited and where other costs, such as transport, become disproportionately high.
+In the North West region, which incorporates the West Coast, most of the properties that were affordable in financial terms were located in comparatively isolated areas where employment opportunities and other services may be very limited and where other costs, such as transport, become disproportionately high.
 Thus many properties would in fact not be appropriate in terms of affordable access to food shops, employment, health services and education.